|

 Times Herald-Record)

-CITY OF NEWBURGH — No one
+CITY OF NEWBURGH — No one can

-Piper enters the wrestling arena with bagpipes
+the wrestling arena with bagpipes blaring tonight.

-blaring tonight.
-Only one thing's for certain:
+Only one thing's for certain: The legend says it will

-set foot in a ring.
+be the last time he'll set foot in a ring.

 A